 The restructuring of the economy, involving the redistribution of activity and employment among different sectors, is intricately tied to economic progress and the use of resources such as energy and land.
-This phenomenon represents a supplementary influence in either advancing or impeding greenhouse gas emission progression, as diverse sectors and industries exhibit varying carbon and energy intensities.
-This process will shape future development in the energy sector and corresponding emission profiles to some extent, thereby affecting the opportunities and barriers related to climate change mitigation.
-In contrast, carbon neutral climate policies will introduce additional driving forces and transitional dynamics to the structural changes within the economy, extending beyond the energy sector.
-These policies will determine how economic sectors interact as we strive towards carbon neutrality.
+Such structural change in the economy influences the growth of greenhouse gas emissions progression, as diverse sectors and industries exhibit varying carbon and energy intensities and therefore affects the opportunities and barriers related to climate change mitigation.
+Net zero climate policies will introduce additional driving forces and transitional dynamics to the structural changes within the economy, extending beyond the energy sector.
+These policies will influence how economic sectors interact as countries strive towards carbon neutrality.

 Throughout the NAVIGATE project, we have enhanced the conceptual and empirical underpinnings of structural changes in IAMs and IAM-based scenarios.
-We have principally refined the representation of structural transformations.
 Leimbach et al. (2023) have employed an econometric technique to devise a set of structural change scenarios for the Shared Socioeconomic Pathways (SSPs).
 This work aims to address a previously missing component in the SSP framework and the socioeconomic assumptions of IAMs - the development of the sectoral structure of economies.
 Also, the implementation of stringent climate policies for deep mitigation drives specific structural transformations and economic reconfigurations in the energy sector and other areas.
 We have created complementary modelling tools to assess these impacts on different scales.
-Koch et al. (2023) have developed a multisectoral growth model capable of assessing the effects of climate policies on the redistribution of economic undertakings within the macro sectors of agriculture, manufacturing, and services.
+Koch et al. (2023) have developed a multi-sectoral growth model capable of assessing the effects of climate policies on the redistribution of economic undertakings within the macro sectors of agriculture, manufacturing, and services.
 Our enhancements to existing global multi-sectoral macroeconomic IAMs have also augmented the representation of structural change effects through expanded sectoral and regional resolution.
 These models have the capacity to assess not just the structural transformations at the macroeconomic level (Lefèvre et al., 2022) but also the intricate sectoral and labour market adaptations prompted by climate policy within the energy sector as well as other areas of the economy.